Siege of Warangal (1310): Aftermath

 Malik Kafur started his return journey to Delhi on 20 March 1310, after conducting a review of his army.
 He reached Delhi on 9 June, via Devagiri, Dhar and Jhain.

 On 23 June 1310, Malik Kafur formally presented the loot from Warangal to Sultan Alauddin in a darbar organized at Chabutra-i Nasiri near the Badaun Gate.
-The loot was carried on a thousand camels, and arrangements were made for public to see the treasures.
+The loot was carried on a thousand camels, and arrangements were made for the public to see the treasure.
 Alauddin was very pleased with Kafur, and rewarded him generously.

 In 1310, Prataparudra contributed the majority of the troops for Alauddin's campaigns against the Pandyas, his southern neighbours.
 Subsequently, he appears to have stopped paying tribute to the Delhi Sultanate.
 This resulted in another Delhi Sultanate expedition against him after Alauddin's death.
 In this 1318 expedition, Khusrau Khan extracted tribute from him.
-After the fall of the Khalji dynasty, Prataparudra was decisively defeated by an expedition sent by the Delhi Sultanate's new ruler Ghiyath al-Din Tughluq.
+After the fall of the Khalji dynasty, Prataparudra was decisively defeated by an expedition sent in 1323 by the Delhi Sultanate's new ruler Ghiyath al-Din Tughluq.
 He was captured, and according to most accounts, died while being taken to Delhi.